ivcode286/PandasJp/README.md

 # Welcome to your Expo app 👋
 This is an Expo project created with create-expo-app.
-This React Native app uses a Custom Development Build (Managed Workflow + support for native modules + local compilation).
-It reads and writes data using WatermelonDB and disables Bridgeless Mode by setting expo.jsEngine=jsc in build.gradle.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started